20 Old School MMORPGs That Are Still Worth Playing In 2025

 WoW Classic was released in 2019 and is a MMO set in the world of Azeroth.
 The game is a re-release of the original World of Warcraft, which was released in 2004.

-WoW Classic features all of the same content as the original game, including quests, monsters, and player-versus-player combat.
+WoW Classic features all of the same content as the original game.
 However, the game has been updated to modern standards, making it more accessible to new players.

 - Developer: Turbine, Standing Stone Games